-As of 15 November 2010, all coal exploration and mining reports and data must be submitted in digital form, as set out in Exploration reporting: a guide for reporting on exploration and prospecting in NSW [4.5 MB PDF].
+Geoscientific reports and data must be submitted in digital form in accordance with Exploration reporting: a guide for reporting on exploration and prospecting in NSW.

 Compulsory online reporting